 Cat5e cables typically consist of four unshielded twisted pairs (UTP) of copper wire terminated by RJ45 connectors.
 Cat 5e has stricter specifications in a number of areas, including Near-End Crosstalk (NEXT), Power Sum Equal-Level Far-End Crosstalk (PS-ELFEXT), attenuation and return loss.
 The Cat5e standard was first released in 1999 as part of the Telecommunications Industry Association’s TIA/EIA-568-5-A document specification.
 The Cat 5e cable standard is backward compatible with the Cat3 and Cat5 cable standards.

 Cat6 is Category 6 for short.
-Usually, Cat6 network cabling consists of four unshielded twisted pairs (UTP) of copper wire terminated by RJ45 connectors that is used as the cabling infrastructure for 10BASE-T (Ethernet), 100BASE-TX (Fast Ethernet), 1000BASE-T (Gigabit Ethernet, or GbE) and 10GBASE-T (10-Gigabit Ethernet, or 10 GbE) networks.
+Usually, Cat6 network cabling consists of four unshielded twisted pairs (UTP) of copper wire terminated by RJ45 connectors that are used as the cabling infrastructure for 10BASE-T (Ethernet), 100BASE-TX (Fast Ethernet), 1000BASE-T (Gigabit Ethernet, or GbE) and 10GBASE-T (10-Gigabit Ethernet, or 10 GbE) networks.
 The Cat6 standard provides the performance up to 250 MHz (500 MHz for the newer Cat 6a standard) and can be used up to a maximum length of 100 meters (55 meters for 10GBASE-T networks).
 The Cat6 standard was first released in 2002 as part of the Telecommunications Industry Association’s TIA/EIA-568-B.2-1 document specification.
-Cat6 is backward compatible with the Cat3, Cat5, and Cat5e cable standards.
+Cat6 cable is backward compatible with the Cat3, Cat5, and Cat5e cable standards.
 Additionally, Cat6 standard also includes more stringent specifications for crosstalk and system noise that show more higher performance.

 Cat5 vs Cat5e vs Cat6 Comparisons